-Boeing warns job cuts coming as coronavirus leads to 4th straight quarterly loss
+Boeing warns of job cuts as coronavirus spurs 4th straight quarterly loss

-The planemaker aims to have a global workforce of 130,000 employees
+The planemaker aims to trim its global workforce to 130,000

 Boeing Co. reported a fourth straight quarterly loss and warned employees of job cuts as the coronavirus pandemic and grounding of the 737 Max aircraft continued to weigh on sales.